 Summing it up: Success Tips for financial advisors and social media video

 The financial industry hasn’t even begun to take advantage of social media as they should, and this is a huge opportunity for advisors who want to get in and build their following before the horse has left the barn.
-Financial advisors who want to participate in social media video but are weary of the cost and time commitment should rest assured that some brands are effectively getting around this.
+Financial advisors who want to participate in social media marketing using video but are weary of the cost and time commitment should rest assured that some brands are effectively getting around this.
 Don’t be afraid to be natural, shoot impromptu videos that document your real life and work.
 Most of all, serve the audience with relevant information and avoid discussion of compliance landmines such as investment products and performance, and show your passion for doing it.
 You may find yourself the next YouTube superstar sooner thank you think.